waynz0r/backyards-cli/cmd/docs/backyards_demoapp_uninstall.md

 ## backyards demoapp uninstall

-Output or delete Kubernetes resources to uninstall Canary feature
+Output or delete Kubernetes resources to uninstall demo application

 ### Synopsis

-Output or delete Kubernetes resources to uninstall Canary feature.
+Output or delete Kubernetes resources to uninstall demo application.

 The command automatically removes the resources.
 It can only dump the removable resources with the '--dump-resources' option.